Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 This interface acts similarly to a graphical user interface (GUI).
 The various parts of the interface can be navigated with the arrow keys.
-Doing so will move the flashing cursor which indicates the part of the interface which is currently selected.
+Doing so will move the flashing cursor which indicates the part of the interface that is currently selected.

 Input Coordinates